 1 Year 1 Unit

 In this class students will learn to understand the basic procedures and concepts of programming, set up and operation of a CNC Machining Center using PCNC software.
 The students will also learn to identify and understand the basic programming codes, create geometry using AutoCAD Inventor and tool paths using SprutCAM from the specifications on a blueprint for simple parts, and identify and define the functions of the CNC machine control.
-The students will lastly will set up the CNC machining center for manufacturing simple parts and manufacture simple parts on the CNC machining center.
+The students will lastly set up the CNC machining center for manufacturing simple parts and manufacture simple parts on the CNC machining center.

 Advanced CNC – TE601